Bubobubobubobubo/sardine/docs/sardinopedia.md

     S('bd, pluck, bd, pluck:2+4').out(i)
     again(names, d=0.5, i=i+1)
 ```
 You are using name patterns since you first started to read the **Sardinopedia**!
-To be fully qualified as a name, a string **must be longer than one character**.
-It can also contain numbers but **not as the first character of the string**.
+A single letter (if it's not already a note name) can be considered as a name.
+Be careful!

 #### Addresses